Coal News We love to talk!

 “A prominent concern in the sector is with regards to the Minimum Alternate Tax (MAT) rate increase which has moved up from nearly 8 per cent to around 21 per cent.
 It is necessary to have a mechanism for upward revision in power tariff to the extent of increase in tax rates or levy of any new tax by the government, which at present is missing in most of the regulatory orders,” he said.

 Makhija noted that in addition to the UDAY scheme, an incentive mechanism for power distribution companies on timely payments and new renewable energy procured for fulfilling the renewable purchase obligation targets can be introduced as well.

 “To create an investor-friendly environment, the budget should focus on implementing a strict penalty framework to solve the issue of inordinate delay in payments by distribution utilities in certain states that have adversely impacted cash flows of the IPPs (independent power producers),” he said.

 Finally, the National Clean Energy Fund should be utilised more effectively by allotting certain funds to various state discoms to make payments only to Renewable energy developers, he added .

-- Power tariff hikes proposed in Gujarat Read more
+- Power demand in November drops 25% Read more